-Compared to firefighters and policemen, EMS is highly revenue generating.
-While “saving lives,” EMS is also a multi-million dollar industry.
-Every billable ambulance ride brings the City, private ambulance companies or hospitals between $500 – $4,000.
-That is why over a dozen private ambulance companies in this city compete for multi million dollar contracts.
-The biggest 4 being Seniorcare, Citywide, RCA and Assist.
+Compared to firefighters and policemen, EMS is highly revenue-generating.
+While “saving lives,” EMS is also a multi-million-dollar industry.
+Every billable ambulance ride brings the City, private ambulance companies, or hospitals between $500 – $4,000.
+That is why over a dozen private ambulance companies in this city compete for multi-million-dollar contracts.
+The biggest eight are Seniorcare, Citywide, Empress, Hunter, RCA, Midwood, Assist and Ambulunz.

 While providing significant revenue, the disparity in starting EMS salaries as compared with Fire Suppression and the NYPD is significantly lower.
 The starting NYPD salary is $42,500, and within 5 ½ years raises to $85,292 with the possibility for additional income from overtime.
 FDNY Firefighters begin at $43,904 and after 5 ½ years with fringe pay make $110,293.

-Entry level F.D.N.Y.
-Paramedics make $48,287 and after 5 years the base cap is $65,226.
-An entry Voluntary Hospital Paramedic makes between $23-$38/hr job, with less security and benefits, except in more exclusive, higher-income neighborhood hospital garages like those serviced by New York Presbyterian, Northwell or Mt.
+An level entry Voluntary Hospital Paramedic makes between $30-$42/hour job, with less security and benefits, except in more exclusive, higher-income neighborhood hospital garages like those serviced by New York-Presbyterian, Northwell, or Mt.
 Sinai.
-An entry level private transport paramedic makes $23 to $25 per hour with no job security or benefits at all.
+An entry-level private transport paramedic makes $28 to $30 per hour with no job security or benefits at all.

-EMS workers are the front line troops in medical and public health emergencies that are dangerous, uncontrolled and always unpredictable–where reinforcements do not always arrive or are not available– where ambulances flip, patients assault and a virus lurks.
+EMS workers are the front-line troops in medical and public health emergencies that are dangerous, uncontrolled, and always unpredictable–where reinforcements do not always arrive or are not available– where ambulances flip, crews are assaulted daily, and a virus lurks.

 F.D.N.Y.
 EMS manages around 66% of the daily 911 call volume.
 Voluntary Hospital EMS manages over 33% of NYC citywide total call volume.
-This averages about 4,000 calls a day, 1.5 million a year.
-The combined response of Private Companies and Community Volunteers accounts for a comparable number of non-emergent, Inter-facility or emergency handled outside the 911 dispatch bringing an estimated daily call volume in NYC to 8,000+ calls, or transactions billed between $1,200-$1,600 per ambulance ride and $22,000 to $100,000 per admission to an ED.
+This averages about 5,000 calls a day, 1.5 million a year.
+The combined response of Private Companies and Community Volunteers accounts for a comparable number of non-emergent, Interfacility, or emergencies handled outside the 911 dispatch bringing an estimated daily call volume in NYC to 8,000+ calls, or transactions billed between $1,200-$1,600 per ambulance ride and $22,000 to $100,000 per admission to an ED.

 We do a lot for this city.
 We take great risks and we do save and prolong lives.
 We need proper masks, we need proper wages, we need proper unity.
-We need the EMS Unions to unite around public policy, advocacy and member assistance.
+We need the EMS Unions to unite around public policy, advocacy, and member assistance.
 We need to remind people of the hypocrisy of dubbing a group “New York’s Best” but paying us retail wages.
-We need to call out the Fire, Police, Nursing and Sanitation Unions to have our back actually.
-We need to drive out our crooked fake unions and support 1199, 2507, 3621 and R220 as they inevitably realize that without joint action we are divided and powerless as a lobby.
+We need to call out the Fire, Police, Nursing, and Sanitation Unions to support us.
+We need to drive out crooked fake ghost unions and support those that actually represent and fight for us.
+Without joint action, we all are divided and powerless as a lobby.